 • With grains or legumes: Mix carrot salad with cooked grains like quinoa, farro, bulgur, or couscous, or toss it with legumes such as chickpeas or lentils for a more substantial and filling dish.

-• As a topping for greens: Use carrot salad as a flavorful topping for a big garden salad, creating a more diverse and interesting salad.
+• As a topping for greens: Use carrot salad as a flavorful topping for a big garden salad, creating a more diverse salad.

 • In a grain bowl or salad bowl: Incorporate carrot salad into a grain bowl or protein bowl along with other ingredients like roasted vegetables, diced baked chicken breast, and a drizzle of dressing for a complete and satisfying meal.

-• As a slaw for tacos: Make some chicken tacos and try a few spoonfuls of this French Carrot Salad as a tasty slaw–unique, but so good!
+• As a slaw for tacos: Make some chicken tacos and try a few spoonfuls of this salad as a tasty slaw—unique, but so good!

-This French Carrot Salad can be stored in a covered container in the fridge for up to 4 days.
-It gets juicy and more flavorful (like a good Coleslaw) as it sits.
+Storage: This salad can be stored in a covered container in the fridge for up to 4 days.
+It gets more flavorful/soft/juicy (like a slaw) as it sits.
 Toss again before serving.

 5 from 1 vote